Shots fired at New York City's Bronx Lebanon hospital: police

-NEW YORK Shots were fired inside New York City's Bronx Lebanon hospital on Friday, police said, and local media reported that three doctors were wounded, while a gunman remained inside the building.
+NEW YORK Shots were fired inside New York City's Bronx Lebanon hospital on Friday, police said, with local media reporting several people, including at least three doctors, wounded in the gunfire and a suspect barricaded inside the building with a rifle.

-Few other details were immediately available about the incident.
+Few details were immediately available about the incident from official sources.

-The New York Times, citing information furnished by the city Fire Department, reported that three physicians had been shot, and that at least one of the wounded doctors was being treated by people inside the hospital who fashioned a tourniquet from an emergency fire hose.
+The New York Times, citing information furnished by an unnamed city Fire Department official, reported that three physicians had been shot, though their conditions were unknown.

+As least one of the wounded doctors was being treated by people inside the hospital who fashioned a tourniquet from an emergency fire hose, according to the official, the Times said.

+As many as five or six people may have been wounded, the Times said, citing a law enforcement official who spoke on condition of anonymity.

+Police had yet to secure the area, preventing emergency medical workers from entering, the Times said.

 CBS News reported that the gunman, believed to be a former hospital employee, had a rifle and had barricaded himself inside the building.